mneedham/neo4j-shell-tools/readme.md

 Before importing data, use the [Auto Index](#setup-auto-indexing) command to set up indexing so that you'll be able to find the data afterwards.

-Then choose an suitable import command, depending on how your data is structured.
+Then choose a suitable import command, depending on how your data is structured.
 * If your data is formatted as [cypher](http://docs.neo4j.org/chunked/milestone/cypher-query-lang.html) statements, use the [Cypher Import](#cypher-import) command.
 * If your data is in [geoff](http://nigelsmall.com/geoff) format, use the [Geoff Import](#geoff-import) command.
 * If your data is in [GraphML](http://graphml.graphdrawing.org/) format, use the [GraphML Import](#graphml-import) command.